 Adultery And Spousal Support

 More than misdeeds like infidelity, other elements will likely figure into any potential spousal support.
-Things like job prospects, financial need, the length of the marriage, custody of minor children, and other considerations will usually be given credence ahead of any wrongdoing when the court makes a decision in this realm.
+Things like job prospects, financial need, the length of the marriage, custody of minor children, and other considerations usually take precedence ahead of any wrongdoing when the court makes a decision in this realm.

 Adultery And Child Custody